geliettech/trovica/README.md

 # Trovica 🌐

-A modern and responsive digital agency website showcasing services such as web design, development, branding, and creative solutions.
+A modern and responsive digital agency website showcasing services such as **Web Design, Web Development, Branding, Graphics Design, and Creative Solutions.**

+---

 ## 🔗 Live Demo